 Ethics statement: Within the article, there are affiliate links.
-If you decided to buy something after clicking the link, we will receive a small commission that helps to support our website.
+If you decided to buy something after clicking the link, we will receive a small commission.
 Don’t worry – prices remain the same for you.
 To know more about our ethics, you can visit our full disclosure page.
 Thank you!

 But why are we so attracted to a shallow depth of field in the first place?
 Well, there may be different answers to that questions.
 Certainly there is an artistic aspect involved; I think a shallow DoF is the first thing a novice photographer wants to achieve to enhance his skills and “level up.”
 It is certainly one of the primary things that can make a picture stand out from those taken with a point-and-shoot or smartphone.

 But as much as lens bokeh can be pleasant to the eye, it is and remains an element in the background of your photograph and thus should not be the principal point of attraction.
 If you care more about your bokeh than the rest of the elements in the picture, that is, the subject, this means that there is something wrong with the picture in the first place.

 When I see a beautiful portrait, my eye may be captured by the physical beauty of the model, his or her expression, or the light that makes the photograph interesting.
 Bokeh always comes last.